prashantpawar/sol-unit/README.md

 # sUnit

 **Disclaimer: Running and using this library is difficult.
-It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under development.**
+It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under development.
+The library should be considered experimental.**

 ## Introduction